data-integrations/wrangler/README.md

   * Data Prep defines few concepts that might be useful if you are just getting started with it.
 Learn about them [here](docs/concepts.md)
   * The Data Prep Transform is [separately documented](transform/docs/data-prep-transform.md).
   * [Data Prep Cheatsheet](docs/cheatsheet.md)
+  * A new capability that allows CDAP Administrators to restrict the directives that are accessible to their users.
+More information on configuring can be found [here](docs/exclusion-and-aliasing.md)
+  * User Defined Directives (UDD) - (D)efine, (I)nitialize and (E)xecute framework for building your own directives [here](docs/user-defined-directives.md)

 ## Demo Videos and Recipes